Nonye2K3/chia/CLI-Commands-Reference.md

 First, this looks in all plot directories from your config.yaml.
 You can check those directories with `chia plots show`.

 `-g` allows you to specify to check only plots with directory or file name containing case-sensitive [substring].
-If `-g` isn't specified all plots in every directory will be checked.
+**If `-g` isn't specified all plots in every directory will be checked.**

+Examples for using `-g`

+* Long directory name like `/mnt/chia/DriveA` can use `chia plots check -g DriveA`
+* Check only k33 plots you can use `chia plots check -g k33`
+* Check plots created on October 31, 2020 can use `chia plots check -g 2020-10-31`

 `-n` represents the number of challenges given.
 If you don't include an `-n` integer, the default is 20.
 For instance, if `-n` is 20, then 20 challenges will be given to each plot.
 The challenges count from 0 to `-n`, and are not random.